(Bust of Commodus photographed by Wolfgang Sauber in the Antiques Museum in the Royal Palace, Stockholm, via Creative Commons (CC 1.0))

 The Real Emperor Commodus Was Much More Bizarre and Odd Than The Way He Is Portrayed In Film

-After watching the 2016 Netflix miniseries-documentary hybrid about Commodus called Roman Empire: Reign of Blood, I began to think about the ways Emperor Commodus has been depicted in film.
+After watching movies, TV shows and docudramas about Emperor Commodus, one cannot help but ponder the way that peculiar emperor has been depicted in film.
 In the hit movie, Gladiator, released in 2000, Commodus was portrayed as an incestuous snob who murdered his father, the great philosopher-emperor Marcus Aurelius.
 At the end of that movie, Commodus was killed in a gladiatorial battle with the masses of Rome in audience.
 It made great cinema, but it was hardly a factual depiction of Commodus’ reign.

 Yet, criticism is not the aim of this article.
 In the following paragraphs, read about the life and reign of Commodus and determine for yourselves if the historical Commodus is more interesting and bizarre than the interpretations provided by filmmakers.

 Marcus Aurelius did what he could to ensure Commodus would receive a peaceful transition of power.
-He rapidly ascended his son up through the ranks of Roman government, making Commodus a co-emperor in 177 CE.
+He rapidly ascended his son up through the ranks of Roman government, making Commodus a co-emperor in the year 177.
 Aurelius also exposed his son to the Roman Senate, and—more importantly—he encouraged a bond between his son and the Roman military.
 Marcus Aurelius even dragged his son north to experience the Roman war against the tribes of Germany.
-On the German front, however, Marcus Aurelius’ mentoring of Commodus came to an abrupt end, for the aging emperor died (likely to the Antonine Plague) in 180 CE, leaving his son as the sole emperor of Rome.
+On the German front, however, Marcus Aurelius’ mentoring of Commodus came to an abrupt end, for the aging emperor died (likely to the Antonine Plague) in 180, leaving his son as the sole emperor of Rome.

 For one of his first actions as emperor, Commodus made a controversial peace with the Germans.
 One the one hand, the agreement is widely thought to have been beneficial for Rome, but on the other, a truce with the Germans was a clear break from Marcus Aurelius’ ambition of expanding the empire in that direction.
 Once the peace was set, Commodus returned to Rome to enjoy the leisure of a peaceful reign.